Apple SIM Intro – 60 second guide

 - Imagine sitting in front of your iPad at the kitchen table.

-- You want to connect to a cellular network provider to buy a data plan.
+- You want to connect to a mobile network provider to buy a data plan.

 - (If your Apple SIM iPad came with a physical SIM, you insert it.)